Skip to contents

 penalize

-logical: should Firth penalty be used in fitting model?
+logical: should Firth penalty be used?
 Default is TRUE.
+Used in estimation.

 B

-starting value of coefficient matrix (p x J).
+starting value of coefficient matrix (p x J) for estimation.
 If not provided, B will be initiated as a zero matrix.
+Used in estimation.

 fitted_model